tpm2-software/tpm2-abrmd/INSTALL.md

 * cmocka unit test framework
 * Microsoft / IBM Software TPM2 simulator version 532 as packaged by IBM:
 https://downloads.sourceforge.net/project/ibmswtpm2/ibmtpm532.tar
+* Alternately, run the test suite on a real TPM hardware, with a safety attention described below.

 # System User & Group
 As is common security practice we encourage *everyone* to run the `tpm2-abrmd`